supergoose/js-developer-test/README.md

 ## Difficulties

 Adding the About Me section - I wanted to use JSON and Handlebars straightaway.

 Not sure whether the image for "photo" section should take responsive web development into account.

-It said no libraries - does this include not using the CSS that is currently implemented?
+The Task stipulated "no libraries" - does this include not using the CSS that is currently implemented?

+Task 10: Task Runner asked for me to add my dependencies to the package.json - wasn't sure if this meant create an entirely seperate module and register it with NPM or to add to current package.json.